ropensci/roweb3/content/blog/2024-02-23-ropensci-news-digest-february-2024/index.md

-The following  package recently became a part of our software suite, or were recently reviewed again:
+The following two packages recently became a part of our software suite, or were recently reviewed again:

++ [fluidsynth](https://docs.ropensci.org/fluidsynth), developed by Jeroen Ooms: Bindings to libfluidsynth to parse and synthesize midi files.

 + [rvertnet](https://docs.ropensci.org/rvertnet), developed by Dave Slager together with Scott Chamberlain: Retrieve, map and summarize data from the VertNet.org archives (<https://vertnet.org/>).
 Functions allow searching by many parameters, including taxonomic names, places, and dates.
 In addition, there is an interface for conducting spatially delimited searches, and another for requesting large datasets via email.
 It is available on [CRAN]( https://CRAN.R-project.org/package=rvertnet).

-+ [comtradr](https://docs.ropensci.org/comtradr), developed by Paul Bochtler together with Harriet Goers and Chris Muir: Interface with and extract data from the United Nations Comtrade API <https://comtradeplus.un.org/>.
-Comtrade provides country level shipping data for a variety of commodities, these functions allow for easy API query and data returned as a tidy data frame.
-It is available on [CRAN]( https://CRAN.R-project.org/package=comtradr).
-It has been [reviewed](https://github.com/ropensci/software-review/issues/613) by Alicia Schep, Rafael Hellwig, Ernest Guevarra, and Nicholas Potter.

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).